Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Open_Gov/Open_Gov_Slides.md

 - Experts in the Polkadot core protocol who maintain a consistant level of active contribution
 - Notably this does not include core developers of independent parachain protocols, which should develop their own protocol specific fellowships as needed.
+- Trajectory
     - Currently: < 100 core developers, mostly from Parity or the Web3 Foundation
     - Next year or two: Hundreds
     - Ideal far future: Tens of thousands, independent of any centralized entity
 - Only one fellowship for Polkadot and Kusama

 ---